hashicorp/terraform-provider-aws/website/docs/r/ec2_managed_prefix_list_entry.html.markdown

 The following arguments are supported:

 * `cidr` - (Required) CIDR block of this entry.
 * `description` - (Optional) Description of this entry.
-Due to API limitations, updating only the description of an existing entry requires temporarily removing and re-adding the entry.
+Due to API limitations, updating only the description of an entry requires recreating the entry.
 * `prefix_list_id` - (Required) CIDR block of this entry.

 ## Attributes Reference